It's been 15 years since Kathleen Folbigg, Australia's worst female serial killer, was found guilty of killing her four babies over a 10-year period.

 But interest in Folbigg's case is set to peak again, five years after her legal team started a petition to have the case reviewed.

-The petition reportedly casts doubt on forensic evidence that formed a major part of the case against her and includes testimony from expert witnesses and medical professionals.
+The petition reportedly casts doubt on forensic evidence which formed a major part of the case against her and includes testimony from expert witnesses and medical professionals.

-Phone calls between Folbigg, now more than halfway through her 25-year sentence, and a friend are set to air on ABC with the convicted child killer expressing her frustration over the government's delay.
+Phone calls between Folbigg, now more than halfway through her 25-year sentence, and a friend aired on Australian Story.

 "We're just simply waiting for a decision.
 For three years now, we've been clinging to that little bit of hope," Folbigg told the program.